Softmotions/ejdb/src/jql/README.md

 ## JQL collection joins

-Join materializes reference to document to a real document objects which will replace reference.
+Join materializes reference to document to a real document objects which will replace reference itself.

 Documents are joined by their primary keys only.